 Vexatious delays of highway traffic are now of daily and almost hourly occurrence, even when the city ordinances relating to the obstruction of the street are observed, which, however, are frequently disregarded by the trainmen.

 Indeed, searching through accidents in the vicinity of Watertown Junction in that area showed countless fatalities either by persons being hit by trains, particularly those switching tracks, crushed, or in several instances, having legs amputated or body severed in half after being run over.

-The accidents and fatalities were the very same issues that existed throughout the city at crossings, whether it was with the new New York Central Freight House off W. Main Street in 1907 which lead to the eventual construction of the double-deck Court Street Bridge or the new roundhouse off Pine Street and expansion of the Massey Street rail yard in 1917-1919.
+The accidents and fatalities were the very same issues that existed throughout the city at crossings, whether it was with the new New York Central Freight House off W. Main Street in 1907, which led to the eventual construction of the double-deck Court Street Bridge or the new roundhouse off Pine Street and expansion of the Massey Street rail yard in 1917-1919.

-The city, like many efforts in that period, would raise funds by popular subscriptions, some donations coming from outside the city as it the overhead crossing would benefit everyone involved.
+Like many efforts in that period, the city would raise funds through popular subscriptions, some donations coming from outside the city as it the overhead crossing would benefit everyone involved.

 According to the Railroad Gazette, 1900, Vol 32, Pg 601:

 The bridge proposed by the New York Central over Arsenal Street will be of steel, about 780 ft long, and will cost about $33,000.
 The Railroad Commissioners on Aug.
 20 authorized it.

 Once completed, the steel Arsenal Street Bridge would last approximately a half-century before being replaced in 1953, according to the Arsenal Street Bridge Transportation Project Draft Design Report dated Feb.
 2017.